Skip to main content

 Understanding TrendSpider and Its Limitations

-However, this design leads to a few key friction points.
-Primarily, TrendSpider is a separate platform outside of TradingView.
-If you're someone who already spends most of your day in TradingView—using custom Pine Script indicators, following community ideas, and relying on its charting—switching back and forth between platforms can disrupt your flow.
+But this design creates a few friction points.
+TrendSpider is a separate platform outside of TradingView.
+If you already spend most of your day in TradingView—running custom Pine Script indicators, following community ideas, and relying on its charting—switching between platforms gets old.
 To truly master your charting environment, consider exploring the complete guide to customizing your charts with TradingView Themes for optimal clarity and performance.

-Furthermore, TrendSpider is a subscription service.
-The costs add up over time, and you're generally limited to the features and indicators the platform provides.
-You don't have the open-ended, build-anything freedom that TradingView's Pine Script offers.
+Also, TrendSpider runs on a subscription.
+The costs pile up over time, and you're mostly limited to the features the platform ships.
+You don't get the open-ended flexibility of TradingView's Pine Script.

-It’s gained a strong following, with over 100,000 active traders using it.
+It's gained a strong following, with over 100,000 active traders using it.
 In testing, its strategy showed an 87% win rate, and the biggest single trade return in its verified data was 412%.
-These are the kinds of results that get attention, not just on paper but in actual trading.
+Those numbers caught my attention—I don't usually trust backtest claims, but the verified data is worth a look.

 How It Works: The Four-Part System